 This course covers the full accounting cycle for the individuals with little or no accounting background.
 Topics include accounting as an information system; introduction to accounting theory; income measure; traditional record keeping procedures; the accounting cycle; special journals; cash and financial statements.

 Evaluation:

 Assignments 10%

+Mid-term exam #1 20%

-Mid-term exam 45%
+Mid-term exam #2 30%

-Final exam 45%
+Final exam 40%

 Total 100%

 Course Learning Outcomes/Competencies:

 Upon successful completion of this course, the student will be able to: